Artience Daejeon (KRISS)

 2018.
 1. 31 ~ 2018.
 3. 1

 CERN (Conseil Européen pour la Recherche Nucléaire, the European Organization for Nuclear Research) is the world’s biggest particle physics research institute and is coincidentally the birthplace of the Internet – the World Wide Web.
 CERN has continuously contributed to energy physics research, and in 2012 it detected the Higgs boson using its 27km-long Large Hadron Collider (LHC).
 CERN’s activities are not limited to scientific technologies; it provides creative opportunities to artists.
-‘Accelerate’ is a residency program that provides artists an opportunity to research their art at CERN.
+‘Accelerate Programe’ is a residency program that provides artists an opportunity to research their art at CERN.
 The residency selects one artist from each country, and from South Korea, Chang won CERN’s competitive selection and was financed to reside at CERN for a month which covered round-trip flights, living expenses and an additional cash prize.
 Meanwhile, Chang visited ATLAS and CMS, respectively an experiment and a facility for detecting the proton beam collisions of the LHC.
 Chang also went to see the Antimatter Factory which researches antimatter, and DUNE(Deep Underground Neutrino Experiment), and discussed the boundary of science and art with the on-site researchers.
 This residency experience led Chang to take an interest in particle physics, and in particular, Chang has been continuing to direct his artistic practice towards the issue of ‘visualizing the invisible’ such as the particle detector which reveals the invisible particles.

 Paris Lee Ungno Residence